Q- My muffler is already tapped for smoke can I use the existing port?

 A- A check valve will prevent siphoning of smoke fluid through your pump which can lead to smoke run-on when the smoke pump is switched OFF.
-A delay or lag time can then be experienced when switching the smoke ON again as your re-priming the line.
+A delay or lag time of a few seconds can then be experienced when switching the smoke ON again as your re-priming the line.
 Positioning a check valve just before the smoke nozzle will eliminate the lag time and provide more positive smoke switching at precise timing during your routine.

 Q- I’m setting up a twin cylinder setup and plumbing diagram shows multiple check valves.
 Why?

-A- A single check valve before a tee fitting split or no check valve at all will allow venting through the straight portion of the tee fitting leading to each nozzle.
-Uneven exhaust back pressure between cylinders can cause pressure or a venting action to force smoke fluid to the weaker cylinder.
+A- A single check valve before a tee fitting or no check valve at all will allow venting through the straight portion of the tee fitting leading to each nozzle.
+Uneven exhaust back pressure or compression pressure between cylinders can cause a pressure differential or a venting action to force smoke fluid to the weaker cylinder.
 This can result in smoke run-on from one muffler or a loss of smoke line prime meaning slow smoke ON switching.
 Some smoke pumps advertise no check valve required- This is true for keeping the pump head primed, but this does not account for the inherent venting action of multiple nozzles when fed from a single supply line and tee fitting from the pump output.